AOA Investigator Initiated Research Award

 The AOA recognizes the importance of knowledge and discovery within and emerging from the profession of optometry, as well as the need to support early-stage investigative work that is likely to attract additional future funding.

-This award is designed to stimulate future investigator-initiated awards from National Institutes of Health (NIH) and other major funding agencies by supporting AOA members pursuing innovative, independent investigator-initiated research with a strong potential for future, large-scale, multi-year project funding.
-Investigators are invited to submit proposals designed to increase knowledge through basic, clinical and/or translational science relative to the continuum of eye and vision care.
+For the fifth consecutive year, the AOA will again sponsor the Investigator-Initiated Research Award.
+This award is designed to stimulate future investigator-initiated awards from National Institutes of Health (NIH) and other major funding agencies by supporting AOA members pursuing innovative, independent, investigator-initiated research with a strong potential for future, large-scale, multi-year project funding.
+Investigators are invited to submit proposals designed to increase knowledge through basic clinical and/or translational science relative to the continuum of eye and vision care.
+The AOA will provide a maximum of $50,000 in direct costs for research conduct.
+Please review the information below and submit your proposal.

 All submitted proposals will be considered for funding, including but not limited to the following foci of interest: